AimanTahrim/grave-locator-mobile-application/README.md

 	- git clone https://github.com/AimanTahrim/grave-locator-mobile-application.git

 	2.Navigate to the Project Directory:
-	- cd grave-locator
+	- cd grave-locator-mobile-application

 	3.Open the Project in Android Studio:
 	- Launch Android Studio.
 	- Select "Open an existing Android Studio project".
-	- Navigate to the grave-locator directory and open it.
+	- Navigate to the grave-locator-mobile-application directory and open it.

 	4.Configure Firebase:
 	- Set up Firebase Authentication, Realtime Database, and Storage in your Firebase console.